eagle840/katacoda-labs/sql/step2.md

 and run the restore:

 `mysql -uroot -p1234 < /backups/fulldump.sql`{{execute}}

+and make sure the data is back in place.

 `mysql -uroot -p1234 -e "SHOW databases; USE test1; SHOW tables; SELECT * FROM Persons;"`{{execute}}